LumoSQL/lumosql/doc/lumo-build-benchmark.md

 statements; the `tool/build.tcl` tries to know as little as possible about what is being done, to help using the framework for other systems.

-Usually options which affect the benchmarking but not the build will be present in `not-fork.d/sqlite3/options` only but will apply to all benchmarks, no matter which backend they use.
+Options which apply to all backends are usually found in `not-fork.d/sqlite3/benchmark`; options which apply to a single backend will be found in the corresponding directory `not-fork.d/BACKEND/benchmark`. no matter which backend they use.
 Options which affect the build could be in any directory; currently there is no mechanism to address the case of the same option is present in multiple directories, and it is undefined which